-As a result, many students are left with an uneasiness that has a variety of consequences, such as a lack of engagement and difficulty building confidence in their abilities.
-A recent article in Education Week outlines the importance of the teacher/student relationship and how making this connection is essential for academic success for any student.
-In it, author Arianna Prothero speaks with Laura Phillips, a neuropsychologist with the Child Mind Institute, about this critical aspect for all educators.
+Education Week outlines the importance of the teacher/student relationship and how making this connection is essential for academic success.
+Author Arianna Prothero speaks with Laura Phillips, a neuropsychologist with the Child Mind Institute, about this critical aspect.

 “We know that kids learn best when they feel safe and secure; when they feel anxious and aroused and uncomfortable, learning stops,” said Phillips.
-“If we want to maximize the school year, we need to help kids start out feeling safe and connected to the people with whom they are interacting.”
+“To maximize the school year, we need to help kids feel safe and connected to the people with whom they are interacting.”

 Building these relationships doesn’t happen overnight and can be challenging.
-However, integrating tech education into any curriculum can help overcome obstacles that prevent teachers from making a connection to their students.
+However, integrating tech education into any curriculum can help overcome obstacles that prevent teachers from connecting to their students.
 Here are three ways how tech education can help:

 1. Increase Engagement Through Personalized Projects

-Maintaining student engagement can be difficult, but introducing digital skills that allow for customized projects and self expression can pique students’ interest.
-Using real-world coding provides students the chance to build a personalized adventure game or create their first website, helping students make a connection between their studies and what they value most in their lives.
-This opens the door for teachers to connect their own experiences and likes/dislikes with the student that lead to opportunities for meaningful connections to be made.
+Maintaining student engagement can be difficult, but introducing digital skills that allow for customized projects and self-expression pique students’ interests.
+Using real-world coding provides students the chance to build a personalized adventure game or create their first website.
+These projects help students make a connection between their studies and what they value most in their lives.
+Additionally, this opens the door for teachers to connect their own experiences and likes/dislikes with the student, leading to opportunities for meaningful connections.

-In addition, introducing tech education can provide students with the opportunity to make vital connections to the digital tools they use on a daily basis.
-Creating a learning environment that applies to the world our students live in makes it easier for them to stay engaged in a meaningful way and helps teachers foster relationships that will help them succeed in the classroom.
+In addition, introducing tech education can allow students to make vital connections to the digital tools they use daily.
+Finally, creating a learning environment that applies to the world our students live in makes it easier for them to stay engaged in a meaningful way and helps teachers foster relationships that will help them succeed in the classroom.

 2. Digital Skills Can Help Build Social-Emotional Learning

 Tech education can often feel cold and anything but a tool to build social-emotional learning.
-However, at BSD Education we have designed a tool that goes beyond website and app development rooted in coding, it builds hard, cognitive, and soft skills that teaches students to C.A.R.E – Curious, Adaptable, Resilient, and Empathetic.
+However, at BSD Education, we have designed a tool beyond website and app development rooted in coding.
+It makes hard, cognitive, and soft skills that teach students to C.A.R.E – Curious, Adaptable, Resilient, and Empathetic.

-By blending critical social-emotional learning with engaging tech education, building a meaningful relationship between a teacher and student becomes much more attainable.
+By blending critical social-emotional learning with engaging tech education, building a meaningful relationship between teachers and students becomes more attainable.
 BSD’s VP of Education, Mark Barnett, examines how BSD helps students develop self-esteem, empathy, and skills needed for their futures through carefully crafted lessons.